CSCS

 Hamstring: Sitting toe touch

-Sit with legs extended straight in front.
+Sit with your legs extended straight in front of you.

 Hold at the point of mild discomfort.